max027/Notes/React.md

 * The displayed value is always determined by React state.
 * Any changes to the input field trigger an event that updates the state.
 * React fully controls the input's value instead of the browser.

+# Keeping Components Pure
+ a pure function is a function with the following characteristics:

+* It minds its own business.
+It does not change any objects or variables that existed before it was called.
+* Same inputs, same output.
+Given the same inputs, a pure function should always return the same result.

+# Understanding Your UI as a Tree
+React, and many other UI libraries, model UI as a tree.